tkuminecz/git-unmerged/README.md

 git-unmerged
 ============

-git-unmerged is a shell script for git which displays a slice of the log for commits which have not yet been merged upstream
+git-unmerged is a shell script for git which displays a slice of the log containing commits which have not yet been merged upstream.

 Download & Installation: